LightJason/lightjason.github.io/content/tutorials/communication.md

 {{< toc >}}

+## Previous Knowledge

+The tutorial can be done into two steps:

+1. the basic agent definition from the [AgentSpeak 15min](/tutorials/agentspeak-in-fifteen-minutes/) tutorial
+2. the [triggering](/tutorials/trigger/) and [action](/tutorials/actions/) tutorial to create a _send-action_

 > __Don't reinvent the edge__
 > <br/>
 > Communication can be a _very expensive_ calling structure, especially on distributed systems.
 If